jb753/turbigen/README.md

 3. After about an hour, unsteady snapshot results will be available in a numbered directory `run/0000` in the form of compressed `dbslice.npz` files.
+   The input parameters for this case are stored in `params.json`, and metadata calculated from the solution in `meta.json`.

 4. To run a case with amended parameters, edit the parameters dictionary.
 For example, a sweep in flow coefficient would look like,